foundersandcoders/coursebook/src/workshops/applicant-git-2/index.md

 Commit your staged files using `git commit -m "What you did..."`.

-Push your changes to your repository using `git push origin main`.
+Push your changes to your repository using `git push -u origin main`.
+The `-u` flag here will set the default remote branch so when you make your next push, you'll only need to type `git push`.
 You can batch multiple commits and push them all together.